EMLA 5% (LIDOCAINE 2.5% & PRILOCAINE 2.5%) CREAM | 30g/1.06oz

 - for anesthesia front of injection of topical anesthetic also for surface anesthesia of the skin at the injection, puncture, and catheterization of blood vessels;

-- has passed clinical researches and has proved its reliability, efficiency, and safety;
+- has passed clinical research and has proved its reliability, efficiency, and safety;

 The composition and release form: